knooiwark/solarsounds/README.md

 # solarsounds
-A sort of sequencer inspired by Kepple'rs Harmonic Mundi using P5.js for the graphics and Tone.js for the synthesized sounds.
+An interactive track inspired by Kepple'rs Harmonic Mundi.
+The poetry is from Shakespeare's Sonnet 33 and is recited by a computer generated female english voice.
+The sounds are all synthesized within the browser using the Tone.js framework. sourcecode.